Hathyar(1989)- Wasteage of Resources

 Too many stars, too many plots and subplots!

 170 minutes runtime is a luxury.
 This film could have been wrapped off in 100 minutes.
-But that was not the way in 1989.
+But that was not the way you did it in 1989.

 Comments